Citizen-Codex/pdf-gpt/README.md

 * The AI struggles to interpret both the word "None" and the number 0.
 It likes to look for the next number.
 * We should be using some type of database to write and manipulate data.
 It should be backed up and in the cloud.
 Ideally it would have data version control

+Notes of inconsistency
+* The names of assets on page break may be truncated, e.g. simply saying SP
+* Asset types may not be able to be pulled for truncated asset names (only 200-300 of 15,000 assets)
+* The AI sometimes will attach an income value to an asset with no value